 I think the mix of different chocolates made my modeling chocolate more brittle than usual, since I couldn’t soften it enough just by kneading at room temperature.
-30 seconds in the microwave was enough that I could knead the hot, almost gooey sections with the solid First round of sculpting with modeling chocolatesections into one consistent soft ball, then continue to sculpt for an hour or so before it got too solid again.
+30 seconds in the microwave was enough that I could knead the hot, almost gooey sections with the solid sections into one consistent soft ball, then continue to sculpt for an hour or so before it got too solid again.
 I formed the basic duck decoy shapes while the modeling chocolate was very soft, then let them set with some folded wax paper and paper towel support so the tails and necks wouldn’t slump.
-It was extra tricky shaping the fishing creel base until the modeling chocolate firmed up a bit, Carving details into hardened modeling chocolateand setting overnight required folded wax paper support inside so it didn’t collapse on itself.
+It was extra tricky shaping the fishing creel base until the modeling chocolate firmed up a bit, and setting overnight required folded wax paper support inside so it didn’t collapse on itself.
 After the creel was formed, the duck decoys were solid enough to hold their shape, then I was able to continue sculpting details, including woodgrain texture using a sewing pin and eyes stamped using a large piping tip.

 I used a devils food cake mix in my springform pans, but I made the nutty caramel coconut frosting from scratch using an online recipe since I couldn’t access my mom’s family recipe.
 Since the frosting is cooked on the stove, you need to wait until the frosting is completely cooled before frosting the cake, otherwise you have a melted mess falling off the cake.
-As soon as everything was cool enough, I frosted the cake on a cardboard round, then immediately covered with plastic wrap and used the open springform ring to hold the frosting in place for Frosted German Chocolate Cake locked in place for transittransit, and locked down the airtight plastic cake carrier in hopes it wouldn’t dry out between Thursday night to Saturday evening.
+As soon as everything was cool enough, I frosted the cake on a cardboard round, then immediately covered with plastic wrap and used the open springform ring to hold the frosting in place for transit, and locked down the airtight plastic cake carrier in hopes it wouldn’t dry out between Thursday night to Saturday evening.
 The online frosting recipe (below) that was more opaque had 75% more evaporated milk and 2 extra eggs than the family recipe that was always more translucent.
-The birthday boy still liked it but my mom & I think we prefer the family recipe…that I now have in my files! πŸ˜‰
+The birthday boy still liked it but my mom & I think we prefer the family recipe…that I now have in my files! π

 Since the birthday message wrapped around the whole cake, it required three photos to read it all, so I also made a 360-degree video: